nathanmarz/specter-wiki/List-of-Navigators.md

 `(params-reset params-path)`

-Resets the index in the parameter list to 0.
+Instructs the provided navigator to backtrack in the params array by the number of parameters it requires before navigating.
 Useful for defining recursive navigators.

 ```clojure
 => (let [k-path (comp-paths must (params-reset must))]